Spectrally Robust Covariance Shrinkage for Hotelling's $T^2$ in High Dimensions: Introduction

-In parallel with various manuscripts available online \cite{ding2024eigenvector,lin2024eigenvector}, we first establish a stochastic convergence rate associated with Ledoit and Wolf's nonlinear shrinkage eigenvalues from \cite{ledoit2020analytical} in Appendix~\ref{app:bounded-delta} and \ref{thm:local-lw}---rates that provide the foundation for our remaining results.
-Focusing on the regime of \(p\to\infty\) with \(p/n\to\asp\in (0,1)\), our main contributions to statistical theory are as follows: \begin{enumerate} \item In Theorem~\ref{thm:significance}, we establish asymptotic control of size for the Hotelling \(T^2\) test modified with covariance shrinkage, given the reference-sample model [\textsc{Train}]. \item In Theorem~\ref{thm:deterministic-limit}, (a) we present a variational problem characterizing the shrinker that asymptotically optimizes a sub-Gaussian lower bound on power, given the test-sample model [\textsc{Test}]; and (b) we express this optimal shrinker in terms of Hilbert transforms. \item In Theorem~\ref{thm:approx-fopt}, we present a practical finite-sample approximation that achieves the same asymptotic detection performance as the optimal shrinker. \end{enumerate} Taken together, these results give the first usable shrinker that asymptotically optimizes Hotelling's \(T^2\) test---up to sub-Gaussian concentration bounds---across essentially all population spectra of practical interest.
+In parallel with various recent works on eigenvector overlaps \cite{ding2024eigenvector,lin2026eigenvector}, we first establish a stochastic convergence rate associated with Ledoit and Wolf's nonlinear shrinkage eigenvalues from \cite{ledoit2020analytical} in Theorem~\ref{thm:local-lw}---rates that provide the foundation for our remaining results.
+Focusing on the regime of \(p\to\infty\) with \(p/n\to\asp\in (0,1)\), our main contributions to statistical theory are as follows: \begin{enumerate} \item In Theorem~\ref{thm:significance}, we establish asymptotic control of size for the Hotelling \(T^2\) test modified with covariance shrinkage. \item In Theorem~\ref{thm:deterministic-limit}, (a) we present a variational problem characterizing the shrinker that asymptotically optimizes a sub-Gaussian lower bound on power, under a maximum-entropy signal-prior assumption [\textsc{Test}]; and (b) we express this optimal shrinker in terms of Hilbert transforms. \item In Theorem~\ref{thm:approx-fopt}, we present a practical finite-sample approximation that achieves the same asymptotic detection performance as the optimal shrinker. \end{enumerate} Taken together, these results give the first usable shrinker that asymptotically optimizes Hotelling's \(T^2\) test---up to sub-Gaussian concentration bounds---across a wide range of spectral complexity.